Lady Maravilla: Lucha Libre AAA World Wide (2015–2016,2018)

-Consejo Mundial de Lucha Libre (2017-2018)
+Consejo Mundial de Lucha Libre (2017–2018)

 On July 21, Maravilla made her debut at Consejo Mundial de Lucha Libre (CMLL) for the Copa Natalia Vazquez Match against Princesa Sugehit, Dalys la Caribeña, Estrellita, La Amapola, La Comandante, La Seductora, La Silueta, La Vaquerita, Marcela, La Metalica, Sanely, Skadi and Zeuxis, where it was won by Sugehit.

 On May 29, Maravilla announced her departure from CMLL and her participation in Verano de Escándalo, where she would return to the AAA.
 According to her statement, Maravilla says that she would only be working by dates in AAA, since she will be a wrestler independent.

-Return to AAA (2018-present)
+WWE (2025–present)

 On June 4, Maravilla returned to appear in Verano de Escándalo teaming with Arez, Belial and Ultimo Maldito in a tag team match, where they defeated El Hijo del Vikingo, Arkangel Divino, Dinastía and Star Fire.
 On July 21 in AAA vs. Elite teaming with Keyra and Zeuxis as representative of Liga Elite they were defeated before the Team AAA (Faby Apache, La Hiedra and Vanilla Vargas).
 On August 26 at Triplemanía XXVI, Maravilla teamed up with Dinastía for the AAA World Mixed Tag Team Championship against El Hijo del Vikingo and Vanilla Vargas, Angelikal and La Hiedra and Niño Hamburguesa and Big Mami, where they managed to retain their titles.

 Maravilla made a special appearance on the January 11, 2019 edition of Impact Wrestling Xplosion, which was taped January 11–12, 2019 at Mexico City's Frontón México Entertainment Center, was defeated by Tessa Blanchard.

 On August 3 at Triplemanía XXVII, Maravilla teamed up with Villano III Jr. for the AAA World Mixed Tag Team Championship who managed to defeat Australian Suicide and Vanilla Vargas, Niño Hamburguesa and Big Mami and Sammy Guevara and Scarlett Bordeaux, to be crowned as new champions, being her first AAA championship in her career.
 On October 19 at Héroes Inmortales XIII, Maravilla along with Villano III Jr. had their first defense defeating Keyra and Látigo and her rivals Big Mami & Niño Hamburguesa.

+It was reported that Maravilla had signed with WWE on May 5, 2025 as part of WWE's acquisition of AAA.